Earn income by displaying high-quality ads on your site.

 For compliance with US tax regulations, we also collect whether the site owner is a US Resident (or based in the US), and if so, we collect tax reporting information including Social Security Number or US Tax ID, Full Name or Business Name, and physical address.

 We collect and send the following information (made available from the visitor’s browser) to our Demand Partners: IP address, geographical data (derived from the IP address), user agent, operating system, device type, unique user ID (randomly generated identifier), current URL, and IAB (Interactive Advertising Bureau) interest category.
+The advertising partners may use that information to display personalized ads to those visitors.
+The sharing of this information with our advertising partners may be considered a “sale” of information under the CCPA.

 Data Retention: Log data (IP address, geographical data, user agent, operating system, device type) is stored for 30 days.
 The unique user ID is stored in cookies and is retained for 1 year.